MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ![Screenshot of the console settings panel.](./media/console/console-settings-panel.png)

-Under the **Application** category, select whether Power Automate should launch automatically, whether closing the console will close the application as well, and whether Power Automate should be able to display Windows notifications.
+Under the **Application** category, select whether Power Automate should launch automatically, whether closing the console will close the application as well.
 You may also set a hotkey combination to instantly stop a running flow.

+Using the **Monitoring/Notifications** drop-down menu, you can choose whether Power Automate will display integrated windows notification, a custom monitoring window, or no notifications at all.
+To find more information regarding Power Automate notifications, refer to [Runtime notifications](run-pad-flow.md#runtime-notifications).

-Decide whether Microsoft may collect diagnostic data to improve user experience under **Data collection**.
+To decide whether Microsoft may collect diagnostic data to improve user experience, navigate to the **Data collection** settings tab.

 >[!NOTE]
 >Only an admin may change Data collection settings.